 As with any breed, if you think the Belgian Malinois is right for you, be sure to do your research before you get one.
 Talk to your veterinarian, other Belgian Malinois owners, reputable breeders, dog trainers, and rescue groups to learn more.

-If you're interested in similar breeds, look into these to compare the pros and cons.
+If you're interested in similar breeds, check out:

-There are a great many dog breeds out there.
-With a little research, you can find the right one to bring home.
+There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!

 What's the difference between a German shepherd and a Belgian Malinois?

 The Belgian Malinois can look quite similar to the German shepherd at first glance.
 But the breeds have a different head shape, and the Belgian Malinois is leaner than the German shepherd and has shorter fur.

 The Belgian Malinois can be quite an intense dog with a high prey drive and instinct to chase and herd.
 Thus, it often doesn't do well around rambunctious children and might become nippy.

 Belgian Malinois generally aren't aggressive when they're well trained and socialized from a young age.
 However, they can have a protective streak and are somewhat reserved around strangers.

 Chesney, Will, and Layden, Joe.
 No Ordinary Dog: My Partner from the Seal Teams to the Bin Laden Raid.
 First edition, St. Martin’s Press, 2019.